-The case surrounds the story of Richard and Mildred Loving of Caroline County, Virginia.
-On June 2, 1958 Richard and Mildred Loving traveled to Washington D.C to obtain a legal marriage and returned to Virginia where interracial marriages were illegal.
-On July 11 of the same year, a warrant for their arrest was made stating they broke the law by obtaining a marriage license.
-They were found guilty and were told to leave the state of Virginia.
-They could only return to visit family if they traveled separately and were not in the state at the same time.
-Seeking a way to live in Virginia together, Mildred Loving wrote a letter to the United States Attorney General Robert Kennedy, asking for his help.
-Kennedy then referred Mildred Loving to the American Civil Liberties Union (ACLU).
-In June 1963, Bernard Cohen was on the case and a few months later Philip Hirschkop, a lawyer who had been working on civil rights in Mississippi, joined the case.
-The case was appealed all the way to the United States Supreme Court where Cohen argued that the Racial Integrity Act violated the Lovings’ rights to due process.
-On June 12, 1967 the rule in Loving v.
-Virginia was unanimously in favor for the Lovings stating that the Act to Preserve Racial Integrity Act was a violation of the 14th amendment.
+Richard and Mildred Loving were from Caroline County, Virginia.
+After a long courtship, they decided they wanted to be married.
+On June 2, 1958, Richard and Mildred Loving traveled to Washington, D.C. to obtain a legal marriage.
+They then returned to Virginia where interracial marriages were illegal.
+On July 11 of the same year, a warrant for their arrest was issued stating they broke the law by obtaining a marriage license in violation of the Racial Integrity Act.
+They were found guilty and were told to leave the Commonwealth of Virginia for 25 years.
+They could only return to visit family if they traveled separately and were not in the Commonwealth at the same time.
+They coupe moved to Washington D.C. and lived there for five years before deciding they wanted to return to Virginia.
+After returning to the state to visit family, the couple was arrested again and released on bail.
+They took action to challenge the Racial Integrity Act on Constitutional grounds.
+They wrote a letter to the United States Attorney General Robert Kennedy, asking for his help.
+Kennedy then referred Mildred Loving to the American Civil Liberties Union (ACLU) for further assistance.
+In June 1963, Bernard Cohen, an ACLU attorney took up their case and a few months later, Philip Hirschkop, a lawyer who had been working on civil rights cases in Mississippi also joined the Loving’s legal team.
+The case was appealed all the way to the United States Supreme Court, where Cohen argued that the Racial Integrity Act violated the Lovings’ rights to due process.
+On June 12, 1967 the ruling in Loving v.
+Virginia was unanimously in favor of the Lovings stating that the Racial Integrity Act violated the Fourteenth Amendment.